Chart Color Schemes

 Boorowa shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has university qualification rates of 18.2%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 18.2%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 13.1%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (31.4%).
-Educational participation is high, with 32.0% currently enrolled in formal education, comprising 13.5% in primary, 7.1% in secondary, and 2.1% in tertiary education.
+Trade and technical skills are prominent, with 41.6% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (31.4%).

-Educational participation is notably high, with 32.0% of residents currently enrolled in formal education.
+Educational participation is high, with 32.0% of residents currently enrolled in formal education.
 This includes 13.5% in primary education, 7.1% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education